Tips for nonprofits and volunteer engagement leaders as you prepare your organisation’s volunteers for COVID-19.

 8. Understand that COVID-19 and the response effects people in multiple ways.
 Those who are elderly or immunocompromised are at increased threat for serious complications.
 People living in poverty are less equipped to prepare for a quarantine because they may not have disposable income to purchase bulk food and supplies.
 People in the Asian community are experiencing racism due to the virus.
 People who are underinsured or have no insurance are at greater risk of severe financial implications if they get sick.
 Those who have limited sick leave are afraid of what might happen if they take several weeks off of work.
 This list is nowhere near comprehensive, but should demonstrate that the people around you (including your organisation’s volunteers) may be affected by COVID-19 in multiple ways, some of which may not be known to you.
 Encouraging people to be cautious and take care of themselves is not only kind and safe, but also promotes equity.

 This list is far from comprehensive, but is meant to give you a starting point as you look at your COVID-19 response and how it will affect your organisation and volunteer programme.
-Volunteering Auckland is currently assessing our own upcoming events and volunteer engagement plans and will be communicating updates as decisions are made.
 We will continue to closely monitor the situation and will provide information and share resources to help us all better understand how to move forward.

 Adapted with thanks to Energizeinc.com and the Minnesota Association for Volunteer Administration, 2020